SQL Technologies (NASDAQ:SKYX) Shares Gap Up to $12.39

-Shares of SQL Technologies Corp (NASDAQ:SKYX – Get Rating) gapped up prior to trading on Tuesday .
+SQL Technologies Corp (NASDAQ:SKYX – Get Rating)’s share price gapped up prior to trading on Tuesday .
 The stock had previously closed at $12.39, but opened at $13.15.
-SQL Technologies shares last traded at $13.25, with a volume of 322 shares changing hands.
+SQL Technologies shares last traded at $13.25, with a volume of 322 shares trading hands.

 About SQL Technologies (NASDAQ:SKYX)